 To truly experience the rugged wildness of Montana, one must set out into the wilderness like the natives and pioneers.
 On horseback.
 And just like in the days of the Wild West, horses were more than just mounts.
 They were vital partners and family.

 And the herd over at Dunrovin Ranch, just 8 miles outside of Missoula, remains precisely that.
-Each of the horses, ponies, and donkeys provide an essential service both to each other and guests visiting the ranch.
-Luckily, guests get plenty of opportunities to meet the herd through numerous activities such as River and Ranch rides, half-day and full-day rides, Historical rides, riding lessons and corral lessons.
+Each of the horses, ponies, and donkeys provides an essential service both to each other and guests visiting the ranch.
+Luckily, guests get plenty of opportunities to meet the herd through numerous activities such as River and Ranch rides, half-day and full-day rides, Historical rides, riding lessons, and corral lessons.

 From scaling mountains to leisurely tubing the Clark Fork in summer, there’s still so much left to experience!
 Fortunately, the dedicated and enthusiastic local guides ensure visitors like me can always come back and explore Missoula’s backyard like a pro!